It’s scary when a child expresses suicidal thoughts or is struggling with mental health concerns.

 - Self-Esteem – Work with your child on boosting their confidence.
-You can do this by encouraging them to take on leadership roles at home or in school.
+Encourage them to take on leadership roles at home or in school.
 You can give them tasks that make them feel accomplished and proud.
-You can also start a conversation about what makes them feel worthy or what they like about themselves.
+Start a conversation with them about what makes them feel worthy or what they like about themselves.
 Modeling is important for self-esteem as well.
 If you speak positively about yourself, they are more likely to look for their positive aspects as well.

 - Supports and Connectedness – Having others to turn to in challenging times is important for coping under stress.
-This looks different for each person and may include a number of different people, such as immediate and extended family members, friends, or spiritual/faith groups.
-If your child has few close relationships, try building their network through extracurricular or online activities, community groups, and increasing family interactions.
+This looks different for each person and may include several different people, such as immediate and extended family members, friends or spiritual/faith groups.
+If your child has few close relationships, try building their network by scheduling hangouts with potential friends, enrolling in extracurricular or online activities, joining community groups and increasing family interactions.

-- School – Children spend a lot of time during the school year interacting with teachers, peers, and other school staff – even when engaged in remote learning.
+- School connectedness – Children spend a lot of time during the school year interacting with teachers, peers and other school staff.
 This means that school can have an important influence over mood and mental health.
 Ideally, a child has a positive experience at school and feels connected and respected.
 If this is not the case for your child, consider reaching out to the school for support and advocating for your child’s needs.
-School personnel can be a great partner in improving outcomes for your child academically, socially, and emotionally.
+School personnel can be a great partner in improving outcomes for your child academically, socially and emotionally.

 - Ask Directly - Asking directly about thoughts of suicide and means for harm is the most effective way to determine risk.
 Don’t be afraid to ask your child, “Are you thinking about killing yourself?
 What have you thought about using to hurt yourself?”
 These questions will not put the idea in a child’s mind.